AurelienDellac/discord-ttrpg-soundboard/README.md

 ## Customization
 ### Managing sounds and categories
-The sounds are manage through a **config.json** file located in Soundboard/soundboard_web/.
-There should be a config.example.json to start with that you can rename config.json.
-In this file you have two main sections which are **music** and **sound_effects** and each have an inner section named **songs**.
+The sounds are manage through a `config.json` file located in Soundboard/soundboard_web/.
+There should be a `config.example.json` to start with that you can rename `config.json`.
+In this file you have two main sections which are `music` and `sound_effects` and each have an inner section named `songs`.
 Do not change this labels if you don't want to affect the code.
+For each bot you habe to define at least one categorie to put the sounds in